Rare diseases

 A large majority of rare diseases are orphan diseases and vice-versa.

-DID YOU KNOW?
+Did you know?
 A disease may be rare in one region or in one community, but very common in another.
 Malaria has become a rare disease in Europe but remains endemic in Sub-Saharan Africa.
 Furthermore, there are lots of common diseases with rare variants.

 What are the most well-known rare diseases?